Build page

 Viewing step details

-When you select a step, its details appear in the resizable panel.
+When you select a step, its details appear in a resizable step panel.
 You can:

 Screenshot showing the drawer and positioning buttons